mortazavilab/PyWGCNA/tutorials/Data_format.md

 </table>
 </div>

-#### Sample Information
+#### <a name="sample_meta"></a>Sample metadata

-The sample information is a table which contains additional information about each sample.
+The sample metadata is a table which contains additional information about each sample, such as timepoint or genotype.
+Each row should represent a sample and each column should represent a metadata feature, where the first columns contains the same sample identifier that was used in the gene expression matrix
-First column should be your index which should be the same name as first row of gene expression data (sample ID).
+The rows should be in the same order as the rows of the gene expression matrix, or the user can specify `order=False`.

 <div>
 <table border="1" class="dataframe">